tdwg/process/review_manager.md

 2. Provide an unbiased assessment on the proposed standard.
 3. Report to the Review Manager in a timely manner.

-The option to remain anonymous should be available to the reviewers in order to promote candidness.
-However, in the interest of supporting open science and to recognize their contributions, the reviewers may choose to identify themselves when they submit their reviews.
+In the interest of supporting open science and to recognize their contributions, reviewers will be identified when they submit their reviews.
+However the option to remain anonymous will be available to the reviewers in order to promote candidness.

 # 2 TDWG Standards Track